Mean (song): Background and release

 The music video for "Mean" was directed by Declan Whitebloom, who wrote its treatment with Swift.
-It was filmed within two days at the Orpheum Theatre in Los Angeles.
+It was filmed over two days at the Orpheum Theatre in Los Angeles.
 Swift wanted to convey the experience of being bullied by showcasing the stories of others rather than her own narrative, allowing a broader audience to connect with its message.
 Whitebloom characterized the video as sketches that resemble Broadway performances and are influenced by various time periods, ranging from those reminiscent of the vaudeville era to those that recall the 2000 musical film O Brother, Where Art Thou?.
 The music video, which stars Joey King and Presley Cash, premiered on Country Music Television on May 6, 2011.
 Behind-the-scenes footage of the music video's production aired on Great American Country in July 2011 and was included on a Target-exclusive edition of Swift's live video album Speak Now World Tour – Live, released on November 21, 2011.

 Synopsis

+The music video features a damsel in distress imagery.

-The music video begins with Swift playing a banjo in a theater alongside her band, all dressed in vintage-style outfits.
+The music video begins with Swift playing a banjo guitar in a theater alongside her band, all dressed in vintage-style outfits.
 The video then shows a young male who is being bullied by football team members for reading a fashion magazine.
 Swift is seen donning a white 1920s-inspired dress, tied to railroad tracks by an antagonist who mocks her with his friends.
 A young female (played by Cash), earning money for college by wearing a costume to promote a fast food restaurant, is shown being bullied by her peers who throw food at her.
 Another girl (played by King) cannot join a group of girls during lunch because she is wearing a different colored ribbon around her waist and is forced to eat in the school bathroom.

-The theater stage transforms into a luxurious nightclub, with Swift wearing a sparkling flapper dress and performing with her band.
-The video then reveals that the male who was reading a fashion magazine is now a renowned fashion designer, the restaurant employee has become an executive, and the female with the unique-colored ribbon is the only audience member in the theater, watching and applauding as Swift finishes her performance.
+The theater stage transforms into a luxurious nightclub, where Swift performs in a sparkling flapper dress with her band.
+The video then reveals that the fashion-magazine reader has become a renowned fashion designer, the restaurant employee has become an executive, and the female with the unique-colored ribbon is the only audience member in the theater, watching and applauding Swift's performance.